7 Best Types of Content to Share on Social Media

 Social media platforms serve as a gateway into other people’s realities, and real-time event updates make great use of this functionality.
 While you’re attending a local event, tradeshow, or conference, post regular images and updates as the event rolls on—and include the event’s hashtag if you can.
 Your followers will love the first-person perspective, and if they happen to be attending the event, you’ll earn extra attention and credibility.

-Incorporate all seven of these types of content updates into your social media marketing campaign, no matter which platforms you use or which industry you belong to.
+Incorporate all seven of these types of social media content updates into your social media marketing campaign, no matter which platforms you use or which industry you belong to.
 Of course, the actual content you choose to create within these broad categories must be based on what your audience actually wants to read or view.

 Author